jjanczynska/bayside-bistro/README.md

 ---

 The W3C Markup Validator and W3C CSS Validator were used to validate all pages of the project to ensure that there were no syntax errors.
+There are no errors found in HTML and CSS code.

-Each page was tested through Google Lighthouse.
+Page was tested through Google Lighthouse.
+[Lighthouse score](assets/images/lighthouse-report.png)

 * The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, Mozilla and Safari browsers.
 * The Website was viewed on different devices such as Desktop, Laptop and Mobile Phones.